 Conventional laundry detergents like Tide, All, Gain, and even Mrs. Meyer’s and Seventh Generation contain a number of harsh and toxic chemicals.
 Even Tide Free & Clear was found to have concerning levels of 1,4-dioxane – a carcinogen associated with cancer and organ system toxicity.

 Here’s a quick overview of how some popular brands of laundry detergent are rated on EWG.
-Notice how even some Free & Clear versions get poor ratings?
+Notice how even some Free & Clear and hypoallergenic versions get poor ratings?

 Conventional Laundry Detergents | EWG Rating |